 Making Quick adjustments

-As you’re working along, pressure variation allows you to make quick adjustments to your application to allow for overlap and blending.
+Furthermore, as you’re working along, pressure variation allows you to make quick adjustments to your application to allow for overlap and blending.

 Examples of situations in which you would want to do this is: gradient blending in which you have a smooth transition from one color to another without definitive lines of demarcation, or simply wanting to end an application softly.